CMahaff/lasim/README.md

-# Lemmy Account Instance Mover
+# Lemmy Account Settings Instance Migrator

 TODO: APIs to use to get data: